Doctor insights on:

 - Why does my baby jump and twitch in his sleep?

-- Why does my husband keep twitching and jumping in his sleep?
+- Why is my baby twitching in his sleep?

-- Why does my baby keep jumping in her sleep?
+- Why does my toddler cry in his sleep?

-- Why does my toddler sleep in his crib sitting up?
+- Why does my baby grunt in her sleep?